hairizuanbinnoorazman/learning-webpack/sample-config.md

 Use the `__dirname` to get the Current directory name.

-This file generates the file (see the options available)
+This file generates the index.html file (see the options available)

+Also, as an additional bonus, we can minify the html (removes white space) as well as hash the javascript (this is to invalidate cache).

 ```js
 var HtmlWebpackPlugin = require('html-webpack-plugin');